rbg-research/EMNLP-2026/README.md

 The scatter plot visualizes the density and spread of sequence lengths, which directly impacts computational efficiency.

 **The Visualization:** While there is a dense, correlated cluster under 30 words, there is a massive, sparse cloud of points extending all the way to 100 words.
-Furthermore, you can see distinct color groupings pushing either above or below the red dashed trendline.
+Furthermore, we can see distinct color groupings pushing either above or below the red dashed trendline.

 **The Interpretation:** For models destined for deployment on mobile or edge devices, memory footprint during inference is paramount.
 If a batch contains even one of those 90-word outlier sentences, all the 5-word Nyishi sentences in that same batch must be padded with dozens of empty tokens, wasting vast amounts of compute and memory.